-English Proficiency exemptions may be granted for students who have completed a Bachelors or Masters degree in the United States or in a country where English is the official language.
+English Proficiency exemptions may be granted for students who have completed a Bachelors or Masters degree in the United States, come from a country where English is the official language, or received the degree from an institution where English was the primary language of instruction.
 Requests for English Proficiency waivers should be sent to the Office of Admissions at admission@cst.edu.
 APPLICATION PROCESS AND MATERIALS